OpenHRS/openhrs-scraper-app/README.md

 ```
 It will output a file named `hrscurrent.json` with all the current Divisions, Titles, Chapters, and Section names + numbers in a tree format.

+*Note: does not work for years 2005 and earlier*

 ## Plans
 1. Add support for: